 Here's some tips I've learned after nursing six babies:

 1. I read so much before I had Isaac.
-I would recommend Dr. Sears' book on breastfeeding, but I'm sure there are so many out now that are great.
+(Dr. Sears' book on breastfeeding).
 I loved knowing what to expect (somewhat)...I was glad I had the knowledge and basics already, and didn't have to rely on other's opinions.
 (Not that others don't have great advice, but some of it was wrong and I'm glad I knew the basics.)

 2. Boys are hungry.
 I fed my boys every two hours and that two hours begins at the start of nursing!
 This slowed down as they got older for sure but I tell mothers of boys to be prepared for a lot of feeding time.